-- The high CPU usage when the iCloud photo library is open might interfere with your ability to manage your library.
+- The high CPU usage when the iCloud Photo Library is open might prevent you from managing it.

 - If you want to ensure that you're never caught off-guard by some Mac issue, consider bookmarking our useful Mac Fix Hub.

 - For more practical and thorough Mac information, visit our handy Mac page.

 iCloud Photo Library is a great way to keep all your photos synced, but many users reported that the iCloud Photo Library causes high CPU usage.

 This can be a problem, and in this article, we’ll show you how to fix it.

 What to can I do if iCloud Photo Library causes high CPU usage?

 It’s easy to use iCloud on a Mac because it’s right there when you start using it but there are many other online storage platforms that can offer better results and are more reliable.

 If iCloud is causing high CPU issues we recommend you change the storage to pCloud, a safe solution that comes with a lot of interesting features.